Great Purge

 The purge reached its peak between September 1936 and August 1938, when the NKVD was under chief Nikolai Yezhov (hence the name Yezhovshchina).
 The campaigns were carried out according to the general line of the party, often by direct orders by the Politburo headed by Stalin.
 Hundreds of thousands of people were accused of political crimes, including espionage, wrecking, sabotage, anti-Soviet agitation, and conspiracies to prepare uprisings and coups.
 They were executed by shooting, or sent to Gulag labor camps.
 The NKVD targeted certain ethnic minorities with particular force (such as Volga Germans or Soviet citizens of Polish origin), who were subjected to forced deportation and extreme repression.
 Throughout the purge, the NKVD sought to strengthen control over civilians through fear and frequently used imprisonment, torture, violent interrogation, and executions during its mass operations.

 Stalin reversed his stance on the purges in 1938, criticizing the NKVD for carrying out mass executions and overseeing the execution of NKVD chiefs Yagoda and Yezhov.
 Scholars estimate the death toll of the Great Purge at 700,000 to 1.2 million.
 Despite the end of the purge, widespread surveillance and an atmosphere of mistrust continued for decades.
 Similar purges took place in Mongolia and Xinjiang.
 The Soviet government wanted to put Leon Trotsky on trial during the purge, but his exile prevented this.
-Trotsky survived the purge, although he was assassinated in 1940 by the NKVD in Mexico on orders from Stalin.
+Trotsky survived the purge, but was assassinated in 1940 by the NKVD in Mexico on orders from Stalin.